 CINEMATOGRAPHY

-As a cinematographer, Tara has worked in the fields of documentary, narrative fiction, fashion films and music videos.
-Her work has premiered at festivals including the Palm Springs International Short Film Festival, Outfest, Santiago Film Festival, and LA Film Festival-presented by Mubi x Mezzanine.
+As a cinematographer, Tara has worked in the fields of documentary, narrative fiction, fashion film and music videos.
+Her work has premiered at festivals including the Palm Springs International Short Film Festival, Outfest, and the debut of LA Film Festival-presented by Mubi x Mezzanine.

 PHOTOGRAPHY

-Tara worked as a production still photographer on films like Focus Features’ The Mustang and Magic Lantern which premiered at the Venice Film Festival.
-The poster for The Mustang featuring her photograph won a Silver Clio.
+Tara worked as a production still photographer on films including: Focus Features’ The Mustang and Amir Naderi’s Magic Lantern which premiered at the Venice Film Festival.
+The poster for The Mustang, featuring her photograph, won a Silver Clio.

 FILM PROGRAMMING & JURYING